d00rt/emotet_network_protocol/README.md

 # Last notes

-The Emoter network protocol may change after this release, sorry to all researchers who will have to modify the bot.
+The Emotet network protocol may change after this release, sorry to all researchers who will have to modify the bot.
 I've seen how the protocol has changed 3 times since I've been following this family, so if not for this reason they would change it for another reason.

 I hope at least that it helps the community to trace this family (until the protocol changes) and that people who are starting in this world know how these advanced malwares work and how to trace them.